Joel Jaecks

 9 x 4 x 2 inches

-Entitled and dated in the artist's hand on the base
+Titled and dated by the artist on the base

 Overall good and stable condition; some buildup of dust; some toning to paper board